dmlaziuk/dmlaziuk.github.io/_posts/2017-10-09-first-homework.md

 There were 3 levels:
 1. Read trees from zip-file, select tree with given name `$ NAME=mel ruby trees.rb` and print it out to console.
 2. If not given a NAME print out all trees in ascending order.
-3. Same as previous, but warn if depth of the tree greater then 5 or summ of all leaves is greater then 5000.
+3. Same as previous, but warn if depth of the tree greater then 5 or sum of all leaves is greater then 5000.

 The code for all 3 levels is here:
 ```ruby